 Private duty services provide client home visits that do not require medical care.
 Private duty aides help by doing tasks like light housekeeping, meal preparation and companion services.
 The goal of private duty care is to ensure daily activities are completed safely and the client is comfortable in his or her home.
 Care is usually provided in blocks of time and paid directly by the client or family members to the private duty company.
 Private duty care is often long term, and helps to maintain a client’s way of life at home.
 As private duty care is not covered by Medicare, there are no federal guidelines to meet in order to qualify.

-Whether your loved one is living with a cardiopulmonary disorder like COPD, diabetes, CHF (heart failure) or dementia (including Alzheimer’s) or is struggling with another chronic illness, download the guide below to understand how home health care can improve the daily life of your loved one and support you, the dedicated caregiver.
+Whether your loved one is living with a cardiopulmonary disorder like COPD, diabetes, CHF (heart failure) or dementia (including Alzheimer’s) or is struggling with another chronic illness, call 866-902-4000 to speak with a Home Care Specialist about home health care services that can help your specific situation or, download the guide below to understand how home health care can improve the daily life of your loved one and support you, the dedicated caregiver.
 This guide includes questions provided by the Centers for Medicare and Medicaid to help ensure you choose the right home health agency.

 The guide contains:

 - Examples of Home Health Services Covered 100% by Medicare

 1 According to Amy Goyer, author of Juggling Work and Caregiving